 In October 2018, the Company completed an initial public offering (IPO) of its common stock.
 In connection with its IPO, the Company issued and sold 20,700,000 shares of its common stock, which included 2,700,000 shares of its common stock issued pursuant to the over-allotment option granted to the underwriters, at a price to the public of \$18.00 per share.
-As a result of the IPO, the Company received approximately \$343.0 million in net proceeds, after deducting underwriting discounts and commissions of \$26.1 million and offering expenses of approximately \$3.5 million payable by the Company.
-At the closing of the IPO, 11,743,987 shares of outstanding convertible preferred stock were automatically converted into 61,655,922 shares of common stock and the 2018 Notes (see Note 9) were automatically converted into 7,856,176 shares of common stock.
-Following the IPO, there were no shares of preferred stock outstanding.
-As of September 30, 2018, the Company had incurred \$2.2 million of deferred offering costs, which will be offset against the net proceeds received from the sale of common stock.
+As a result of the IPO, the Company received approximately \$343.0 million in net proceeds, after deducting underwriting discounts and commissions of \$26.1 million and offering expenses of approximately \$3.2 million payable by the Company.
+At the closing of the IPO, all 11,743,987 shares of outstanding convertible preferred stock were automatically converted into 61,655,922 shares of common stock.
+Following the IPO, there were no shares of convertible preferred stock or preferred stock outstanding.